 Generally, angler satisfaction increases with the number of fish that can be harvested and the size of the fish.
 The smaller the bag limit the greater the probability that the satisfaction from an angler trip could be affected.
-Setting the bag limit at 2 fish per person (Alternative 2) or 1 fish per person (Alternative 3) would have greater negative economic effects due to constraining harvest and related CS.
+Setting the bag limit at 2 fish per person (Alternative 2) or 1 fish per person (Preferred Alternative 3) would have greater negative economic effects due to constraining harvest and related CS.
 Conversely, more restrictive retention limits would allow for longer open harvest seasons that allow for relatively increased fishing opportunities and associated economic benefits.

-Projected landings for the alternatives in Sub-Action 7a are provided in Table 4.7.1.2.1, the difference in projected landings from Alternative 2 and Alternative 3 compared to Alternative 1 (No Action) are provided in Table 4.7.1.2.2, and the estimated change in net economic benefits for the recreational sector are included in Table 4.7.1.2.3.
+Projected landings for the alternatives in Sub-Action 7a are provided in Table 4.7.1.2.1, the difference in projected landings from Alternative 2 and Preferred Alternative 3 compared to Alternative 1 (No Action) are provided in Table 4.7.1.2.2, and the estimated change in net economic benefits for the recreational sector are included in Table 4.7.1.2.3.
 For Alternative 2, net economic benefits are anticipated to be the same as Alternative 1 (No Action) in 2025 because harvest would be the same and capped at the ACL selected in Action 5 for that year.
 In subsequent years, net economic benefits would decrease under Alternative 2, since the 2-fish bag limit would cause landings to be below the recreational ACL as well as projected landings under Alternative 1 (No Action) for those years.
-For Alternative 3, net economic benefits would be lower than the sector ACL each year as well as the projected landings under a 3-fish aggregate bag limit (Alternative 1 (No Action)).
-Depending on whether Alternative 2 or Alternative 3 is selected as preferred and the fishing year examined, net economic benefits would be expected to decrease by a range of \$0 to \$104,284 in comparison to Alternative 1 (No Action) (Table 4.7.1.2.3; 2022 dollars).
+For Preferred Alternative 3, net economic benefits would be comparatively lower each year that is examined since harvest under a 1 fish bag limit would be lower than the sector ACL each year as well as the projected landings under a 3-fish aggregate bag limit (Alternative 1 (No Action)).
+Depending on whether Alternative 2 or Preferred Alternative 3 is selected as preferred and the fishing year examined, net economic benefits would be expected to decrease by a range of \$0 to \$104,284 in comparison to Alternative 1 (No Action) (Table 4.7.1.2.3; 2022 dollars).